ElodieMillan/Numerical_simulations_of_confined_brownian_motion/README.md

 ![Schematic of the system.
 A particle of radius a diffuses in two dimensions, between two walls separated by a distance 2H<sub>p </sub>.](https://media.springernature.com/lw685/springer-static/image/art%3A10.1140%2Fepje%2Fs10189-023-00281-y/MediaObjects/10189_2023_281_Figa_HTML.png?as=webp) \
 Schematic of the system.
 A particle of radius a diffuses in two dimensions, between two walls separated by a distance 2H<sub>p </sub>.

-We can optain a confined brownian motion [trajectory](../Optimisations/Figures/Traj_Peq.pdf), and we can analyse the equilibrium distribution of it altitude `z`.
+We can optain an example of numerical tajectory of this type of object [here](../Optimisations/Figures/Traj_Peq.pdf), with the equilibrium distribution of it altitude `z` (probability to find the particle at a certain high).

 For more informations about the project,
 - you can find my PhD manuscript about this project (french) here :